-What is Maundy Thursday?
+What is Maundy Thursday for During Holy Week?

-John realized that those who know their remaining time is short choose words carefully to ensure only the essential gets conveyed.
+The Apostle John realized that those who know their remaining time is short choose words carefully to ensure only the essential gets conveyed.
+The word maundy is derived from the Latin word mandatum novum, meaning “new commandment.”
+So, what did Jesus’ command convey that night?

-A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
-John 13:34
+A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another” (John 13:34).

 John doesn’t simply end his account with men enjoying a meal and hearing Jesus speak.
 He tells how Jesus dramatically punctuated His words with action.

 We can opt to serve others from a safe distance by sending money or supplies.
-However, serving to make a kingdom impact as His hands and feet requires us to get in close.
+However, serving to make a kingdom impact as His hands and feet require us to get in close.
+Get your hands dirty.
+Get on your knees and pray.
+Do the lowliest job.

 That’s what foot washing represented in Biblical times.
 Only the lowest servant was relegated to the task of washing feet encased in sandals and thick desert dust.
 The job stunk.
 Literally.
+Yet Jesus bent low to wash the disciples’ feet.

 That’s where Jesus meets us on Maundy Thursday — in the middle of our smelly lives.